MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 <a name="id-fx"></a>

 ### Get batch ID
-Get the batch task's identifier to reference during or after its execution using `id()`.
+Get the batch task's identifier from the service object so you can reference it during or after its execution using `id()`.

 **Syntax:** `id()`